MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 1. Place your cursor at the end of the sentence you entered then select **Add content**
 1. Select **Text**.
 1. In the **Name** field, enter `draft`.
-1. In the **Sample data** field, enter `The mighty mechanical pencil is new, exciting, and useful.
-It's not only the first of its kind pencil, but it's fun to use` then select **Close**.
+1. In the **Sample data** field, enter `The Mighty Mechanical Pencil is new, exciting, and useful.
+It's not only the first of its kind pencil, but it's fun to use.` then select **Close**.

 ## Test and refine your prompt